n1ckfg/ANIMA-bot/README.md

 ## Usage

-1. Place your data (text files, PDFs, etc.) in the `data/` directory.
+1. Place data (PDFs, text files, etc.) in the `data/` directory.
-2. Run the RAG system:
+2. Run the system:
     ```bash
     python3 rag_system.py
     ```

 ## Features

-- **Local Embeddings**: Uses `BAAI/bge-small-en-v1.5` via `llama-index-embeddings-huggingface` for high-performance, private embedding generation.
+- **Local Embeddings**: Uses `BAAI/bge-small-en-v1.5` via `llama-index-embeddings-huggingface` for local embedding generation.
-- **Local LLM**: Uses `llama3.1:8b` via Ollama.
+- **Local LLM**: Uses LLMs via Ollama, for example `llama3.1:8b`.
 - **Automated Indexing**: Automatically indexes all documents found in the `data/` folder.
-- **Index Persistence**: The created index is saved to the `storage/` directory.
-Subsequent runs will load this index automatically for faster startup.
+- **Index Persistence**: The index is saved to the `storage/` directory; subsequent runs load the index automatically.

 ### Updating the Index
-If you add or remove files in the `data/` directory, simply delete the `storage/` folder and run the script again to rebuild the index:
+If you add or remove files in the `data/` directory, delete the `storage/` folder and the index will be rebuilt on the next run:
 ```bash
 rm -rf storage/
 ./run.sh